 Ethylene is used to a large extent in the petrochemical industry and is mainly produced using natural gas as feedstock (see Chapter 3 for information about how ethylene is used).
 One way to produce ethylene from a renewable feedstock is catalytic dehydration of bio-ethanol.
-The example presented here, taken from studies by Hackl et al. (2011)7 and Arvidsson and Lundin (2011)8, quantifies the energy consequences of co-locating the ethanol production plant and the ethanol dehydration plant producing ethylene.
-In addition, the consequences of co-locating these processes at a petrochemical cluster site are also investigated.
-The site considered is located in Stenungsund, on the west coast of Sweden.
-The ethanol process considered uses lignocellulosic feedstock.
-Figure 8.3 illustrates the studied cases with different degrees of integration between the new processes and the new processes and an existing chemical cluster.
+The example presented here, taken from studies by Hackl et al. (2011) and Arvidsson and Lundin (2011), quantifies the energy consequences of co-locating the ethanol production plant and the ethanol dehydration plant producing ethylene.
+In addition, the consequences of co-locating

-7 Hackl, R. et al. (2011).
-Process integration study of a biorefinery producing ethylene from lignocellulosic feedstock for a chemical cluster.
+Hackl, R. et al. (2011) Process integration study of a biorefinery producing ethylene from lignocellulosic feedstock for a chemical cluster.
 6th Dubrovnik Conference on Sustainable Development of Energy, Water and Environment Systems.

-8 Arvidsson, M., and Lundin, B. (2011).
-Process integration study of a biorefinery producing ethylene from lignocellulosic feed-stock for a chemical cluster.
+8 Arvidsson, M., and Lundin, B. (2011) Process integration study of a biorefinery producing ethylene from lignocellulosic feedstock for a chemical cluster.
 MSc Thesis, Chalmers University of Technology.